widdix/aws-mfacli/README.md

 This little script helps you to achieve the goal of using the AWS CLI in a MFA protected way.

+** AWS CLI has built in support for MFA and role delegation.
+THis script is no longer needed!
+Scroll to the bottom to see how to configure AWS CLI!**

 ## Installation

 ```